conradkoh9/main/Readme.txt

 3. Edit float: 1 homework
 4. Edit float: 2 homework 2 s: 07/04/2015
 5. Complete deadline: 1

+[2]

+Allow user to remove a field with - as the description
+Old: impossible to remove a field

+New: edit timed: 1 s: - (removes the start date from task)

 //=============================================================================
 [03/04] Displaying bold text in UI